-Aside from the weekly in-person meetings, important news, weekly previews, updates and/or weekly progress messages will be posted to the Course Home page.
+Important news, weekly previews, updates and/or weekly progress messages will be posted to the Course Home page.
 These messages will also be emailed to the class.
 Urgent messages may also be texted to individual students using the college SParC system.
 Students may email me any day of the week and expect a reply within 24 hours, although I usually reply quickly.
 Messages should be sent primarily through the MyCourses email system.
 In person, phone and Zoom meetings are also available for students to schedule in advance.